ffcai/docs2/cache.rst

    We need to test the following scenarios:

-   * Test if ATS does not cache objects with the above request headers.
+   * Test if Traffic Server does not cache objects with the above request headers.
-   * Test if ATS can ignore client no-cache headers.
+   * Test if Traffic Server can ignore client no-cache headers.
-   * Test if ATS caches cookied content.
+   * Test if Traffic Server caches cookied content.

 #.
 Origin Server Directives